Insights · Industry publications

 Publication archive

-Quick access to available working papers.
+Quick access to the ten available working papers.

 Citation recommended.
-The Observatory's working papers may be cited in the form: Studio Panama Italia (2026), [title of the working paper], Working Paper Osservatorio Studio Panama Italia, No. [n], April 2026, Panama City.
+The Observatory's working papers may be cited in the form: Studio Panama Italia (2026), [title of the working paper], Working Paper Osservatorio Studio Panama Italia, No. [n], [month] 2026, Panama City.
 Free distribution for non-commercial informational purposes, provided the source is cited.
 Operational data are available for documentary verification at the study's headquarters upon motivated request by qualified operators.